lorenzo-stoakes/linux-vm-notes/funcs.md

 #### Page Table Entry State

-__NOTE:__ Confusingly, the `pXX_<flag>()` functions retrieve flags from the specified `pXX` entry, however they refer to the pointed-at page, e.g. `pgd_present()` determines if the pointed-at PUD page is present.
+__NOTE:__ Confusingly, the `pXX_<flag>()` functions retrieve flags from the specified `pXX` entry, however they refer to the pointed at page, e.g. `pgd_present()` determines if the pointed at PUD page is present.

 * [pgd_flags()](#pgd_flags) - Retrieves bitfield containing the specified PGD
   entry's flags.